CyberOtters/GameShelf/project-plan.md

 - localStorage personalization
 - Business rules beyond field validation (game writes are validated with zod;
   wishlist-specific rules are not written yet)
-- Automated tests (`npm test` is still the default placeholder that exits 1)
+- Tests for anything beyond the `/api/games` routes (no client or auth tests)

 ## 3. Tech Stack (current)